-Plastic-adherent MenSCs were successfully isolated from menstrual blood and expanded rapidly with a short doubling time of 24 h to 36 h.
+Plastic-adherent MenSCs were successfully isolated from menstrual blood and expanded rapidly with a short doubling time of 24 - 36 h.
 They presented with a fibroblast-like spindle shape, formed a monolayer and grew adhering to the wall in a spiral or radial arrangement.
-The results of phenotypic analysis via flow cytometry showed that the third and fifth passages of MenSCs were positive for CD9, CD29, CD73, CD90, CD105, CD44, and CD59 but were negative for haematopoietic stem cell markers, such as CD34, CD45, and CD117, as well as the immune activation marker HLA-DR (Figure 2).
+The phenotypic analysis by flow cytometry showed that the third and fifth passages of MenSCs were positive for CD9, CD29, CD73, CD90, CD105, CD44, and CD59, but were negative for haematopoietic stem cell markers, such as CD34, CD45, and CD117, as well as the immune activation marker HLA-DR (Figure 2).
 These findings were consistent with the general characteristics of classic MenSCs.